oracle-cne/ocne/doc/cluster-management/olvm.md

 The caConfigmapName is the name of the ConfigMap containing the CA.

 **credsSecretName**
-The credsSecretName is the name of the Secret containing the credentials needed to communicate with the OVLM server.
+The credsSecretName is the name of the Secret containing the credentials needed to communicate with the OLVM server.

 **controllerPluginName**
 The controllerPluginName is the name of the deployment for the controller plugin, which is part of the driver.